Implicit vs Unfolded Graph Neural Networks: Empirical Accuracy Comparisons

 \subsection{Adversarial Attack Results}

-To showcase robustness against edge uncertainty using the proposed IRLS-based attention, we next test the full \twirls{} model using graph data attacked via the the Mettack algorithm \citep{DBLP:conf/iclr/ZugnerG19}.
+As demonstrated in the previous section, when heterophily implicitly manifests as graphs with spurious edges, UGNN models with a concave $\rho$ provide a unique advantage over IGNN models.
+To further explore this advantage, we turn to an application scenario whereby spurious edges are explicit, namely, certain forms of adversarial attacks.
+To this end, we compare the models using graph data corrupted via the the Mettack algorithm \citep{DBLP:conf/iclr/ZugnerG19}.
 Mettack operates by perturbing graph edges with the aim of maximally reducing the node classification accuracy of a surrogate GNN model that is amenable to adversarial attack optimization.
 And the design is such that this reduction is generally transferable to other GNN models trained with the same perturbed graph.
-In terms of experimental design, we follow the exact same non-targeted attack scenario from \citep{ZhangZ20}, setting the edge perturbation rate to 20\%, adopting the ‘Meta-Self’ training strategy, and a GCN as the surrogate model.
+In terms of experimental design, we follow the exact same non-targeted attack scenario from \citep{ZhangZ20}, setting the edge perturbation rate to 20\%, adopting the ``Meta-Self' training strategy, and a GCN as the surrogate model.

-For baselines, we use three state-of-the-art defense models, namely GNNGuard \citep{ZhangZ20}, GNN-Jaccard \citep{Wu0TDLZ19} and GNN-SVD \citep{EntezariADP20}.
-Results on Cora and Citeseer data are reported in Table \ref{result-attack}, where the inclusion of attention provides a considerable boost in performance over \twirls{base} as well as EIGNN and IGNN alternatives.
-And somewhat surprisingly, \twirls{} generally performs comparably or better than existing SOTA models that were meticulously designed to defend against adversarial attacks.
+As baselines for reference, we use three strong defense models, namely GNNGuard \citep{ZhangZ20}, GNN-Jaccard \citep{Wu0TDLZ19} and GNN-SVD \citep{EntezariADP20}.
+Results on Cora and Citeseer data are reported in Table \ref{result-attack}.
+As in Table \ref{table:heterophily-results}, we again observe that UGNN with $\rho$ outperforms the IGNN models as well as UGNN without $\rho$.
+And somewhat surprisingly, UGNN with $\rho$ also performs comparably or better than strong existing models that were meticulously designed to defend against adversarial attacks.
+These result further demonstrate the UGNN advantage in terms of robustness relative to presently-available IGNN models.